CogSciUOS/StudDP/README.md

 ```

 When running it for the first time, it should prompt you for your StudIP password.
 It will then be stored in your login keyring.
 You therefore have to have
-a keyring installed.\n
+a keyring installed.

-You will then see a ncurses interface which allows you to select the courses to download.
+You will then see a ncurses interface which allows you to select the courses to download:

 ![](https://cdn.rawgit.com/MSchuwalow/StudDP/develop/Screenshots/Curses.png)